ll7/paf21-1/docs/DEV_WORKFLOW.md

 Are supposed to be worked on within a single sprint (1-2 weeks of work time)

 ## Working on an Issue
-1) create issue with description, specify what to do and a little DoD
+1) create issue with description, specify what to do and add a *definition of done*
 2) assign reviewer, put issue into a milestone, add labels
 3) create a feature branch to work on (use numeric ids)
 4) implement the tests + feature, do red-green testing